jedigizmo/modeling_auroral_nuke/notes/getstarted.md

 The play button allows you to run an event and the command line within the GUI allows you to make modifications in realtime.

 ### Step by step for the PC in BH168
-Open up the terminal
+Open up the terminal.

 Navigate to /home/pane/modeling-auroral-nuke/GEANT4/geant4-v11.1.0/projects/cylinder/build/

 Run this command "./testsim"

-Press the green play button at the top of the GUI
+Press the green play button at the top of the GUI.